 Given my view of fishing, I have often tried to make sense of the Good Lord’s admonition that we be “fishers of men”.
 We are to throw our nets out into the deep and haul in a catch that is overflowing.
-Catching is one thing, the cleaning process is often more difficult.
+Catching is one thing, the cleaning process often more difficult.
 Those who have been ‘caught’ are often stinky and slimy and slippery.
 Many of them have bellies full of lies and misunderstanding that they spread about calling it truth.
 Then there are those few who have had the younger or weaker for lunch and then gone about the school, looking for dinner.
-How are we supposed to make them clean and proper and presentable to the Lord?
+How are we supposed to make them clean and proper and presentable?

 Cleaning the lost is not our job.
 It is not our job to point out faults and failures or draw attention to the sin, or heaven forbid, fry them up for supper.
 It is our job to love the sinner and pray for them.
 It is our responsibility to provide a safe harbor for the Holy Spirit to work in.
 And it is our obligation to extend mercy and offer forgiveness.
 He has done so much for us…we can do no less for them.